THE FORTRESS GOLF CLUB (989-652-0460)

 conditioning from tee to green.

 On property are a spacious practice facility with target oriented grass range, putting green and a short game area for chipping and bunker practice.
-PGA professional and golf
+PGA professional Kyle Martin

-director Erich Kuhlman is available for private and group lessons.
-The pro shop at the Fortress features a full line of sportswear, crested goods, golf shoes and accessories,
+and 1st assistant Nick Sears are available for private and group lessons.
+The pro shop at the Fortress features a full line of sportswear, crested goods, golf shoes and

-along with the latest equipment.
-There is a full service bar and dining area for deli sandwiches that can sit 50 people, and an outdoor pavilion can accommodate as many as 250
+accessories, along with the latest equipment.
+There is a full service bar and dining area for deli sandwiches that can sit 50 people, and an outdoor pavilion can accommodate as

 The golf club is part of a resort complex in sprawling Frankenmuth, that includes opportunities for eating, sleeping and shopping.
 Zehnders Restaurant is world renowned as